Branded Titles contain important history issues noted in the red-bordered rectangle

 • Non-USA (Grey Market)

-• If the title has Non-USA noted in the vehicle history box, it is a Grey Market vehicle that was manufactured outside the US.
-These vehicles enter into the country through non-official channels and frequently do not comply with local safety, emissions, or regulatory standards.
-They often lack warranties and may require expensive repairs in order to modify them to be legal.
+• If the title shows NON-USA, it indicates a Grey Market vehicle manufactured outside the United States.
+Importers brought these vehicles into the country through non-official channels, and they often fail to meet local safety, emissions, or regulatory standards.
+Many lack warranties and may require costly modifications to become road-legal.

 • Warranty Return (Lemon Law Buyback)